liftoff-app/liftoff/README.md

 # What is your privacy policy?

 As stated in our [Privacy Policy statement](PRIVACY_POLICY.md), we don't have access to any of your personal data or usage information from your device.

+# End User Code of Conduct

+We want Liftoff! to be a great way of interacting with the Lemmy network in a safe manner, so end-users of the packages that we produce and distribute are required to read and follow our [End User Code of Conduct](CODE_OF_CONDUCT.md).